cockroachdb/docs/src/current/v24.1/physical-cluster-replication-overview.md

 ### Cluster versions and upgrades

-The standby cluster host will need to be at the same version as, or one version ahead of, the primary's application virtual cluster at the time of cutover.
+The standby cluster host will need to be at the same major version as, or one version ahead of, the primary's application virtual cluster at the time of cutover.

-To [upgrade]({% link {{ page.version.version }}/upgrade-cockroach-version.md %}) the primary and standby clusters, you must carefully and manually apply the upgrade.
-We recommend upgrading the standby cluster first.
+To [upgrade]({% link {{ page.version.version }}/upgrade-cockroach-version.md %}) a virtualized cluster, you must carefully and manually apply the upgrade.
+For details, refer to [Upgrades]({% link {{ page.version.version }}/work-with-virtual-clusters.md %}#upgrade-a-cluster) in the [Cluster Virtualization Overview]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}).

+When physical cluster replication is enabled, we recommend following this procedure on the standby cluster first, before upgrading the primary cluster.
 It is preferable to avoid a situation in which the application virtual cluster, which is being replicated, is a version higher than what the standby cluster can serve if you were to cut over.

 ## Demo video